-Steppers & Stair Climbers — 60-85% Off Retail
+Steppers & Stair Climbers β 60-85% Off Retail

-Stair climbers burn more calories per minute than treadmills or ellipticals — that's a fact, not marketing.
+Stair climbers burn more calories per minute than treadmills or ellipticals.
+That's a fact, not marketing.
 We stock 8 commercial stair machines across two categories:

-**Pedal steppers** (Life Fitness 95SE, 95Si, Integrity CLS S) — independent pedal action simulating stair climbing.
+**Pedal steppers** (Life Fitness 95SE, 95Si, Integrity CLS S).
+Independent pedal action simulating stair climbing.
 Smaller footprint, lower price point.

-**Revolving staircase climbmills** (StairMaster 7000PT, StairMaster Gauntlet, Matrix C3x, Matrix C5x) — an actual moving staircase under your feet.
+**Revolving staircase climbmills** (StairMaster 7000PT, StairMaster Gauntlet, Matrix C3x, Matrix C5x).
+An actual moving staircase under your feet.
 The toughest cardio workout in any gym.
 Used by firefighter academies, military training facilities, and professional sports teams.

 Prices range from $999 (Life Fitness 95SE) up to $2,699 (StairMaster 7000PT Blue Console).
 The same machines retail for $3,800 to $8,200 new.